Arlington ISD: The Right Way to Create & Scale A District-Wide Vision for Learning

 The Power of Coaching Data

 In the process of modernizing the learning experience in Arlington ISD, Dr. Wurtz also wanted to demonstrate the strong correlation between teacher growth and student achievement, but he did not have a way to capture or show that data; that is until eSuite.
-Even though the district had multiple coaching models and a variety of ways of documenting coaching, Dr. Wurtz saw the power of e2L’s comprehensive coaching and professional growth platform and decided to use this one platform across the entire district to help identify patterns of growth and areas of need.
-With eSuite reports, like those shown in this profile, Arlington ISD is able to draw a straight line from teacher growth to student achievement.
+Even though the district had multiple coaching models and a variety of ways of documenting instructional coaching, Dr. Wurtz saw the power of e2L’s comprehensive professional growth and coaching platform for educators and decided to use this one platform across the entire district to help identify patterns of growth.

 Arlington ISD